Climate Risk Overview

 Information on flood-vulnerable facilities in Gyeonggi-do was constructed by integrating attribute data from building registration records and LiDAR-based high-resolution spatial data.
 Spatial information from LiDAR, including building location, height, and area, was combined with registration attributes—use, floors, structure, construction year—to identify facilities vulnerable to extreme rainfall, such as basements or old buildings.
 This data can support practical policy-making, including disaster response planning and prioritization of disaster prevention facilities.

-Data 04 River and Urban Flood Prediction Map (Ministry of Environment)
+Data 04 Flood Risk Map and Urban Flood Map (Ministry of Environment)

 OPEN & Share 바로가기 Go to Climate Map

-The river flood map visualizes the extent and depth of flooding caused by embankment collapse or overflow under extreme flood conditions exceeding design frequency.
-This map covers national and local rivers and provides scenarios based on the frequency of each planned flood.
-The urban flood map depicts flooding extent and depth in five levels (below 0.5 m to above 5 m), assuming stormwater drainage capacity is exceeded or malfunctioning.
-Both maps, developed and distributed by the Ministry of Environment, are used for disaster management policies, including risk area designation, disaster prevention planning, and early warning system development.
+The Flood Risk Map visualizes the extent and depth of inundation caused by embankment failure or overtopping under extreme flood conditions that exceed the design frequency.
+It covers national and local rivers and provides scenario-based flood risk maps based on planned flood levels for different return periods.
+The Urban Flood Map shows the extent and depth of inland flooding, classified into five levels, in urban areas under the assumption that stormwater drainage systems exceed capacity or malfunction.
+Both maps are produced and distributed by the Ministry of Environment and are used in disaster management policy, including disaster risk area designation, disaster prevention facility planning, and early warning system development.

 침수흔적지도